-addLib for iOS review
+addLib full review

 addLib for iOS devices is a graphic design app aimed at creating striking graphics on a budget and adding a little design bling to your photos.
 According to developers Wow, addLib mixes the grid system, a fractal theory, the golden ratio and the facial recognition system to create graphic design.
 It's a cool idea that works well with the right image, although suffers from a limited range of designs and layouts.